-Here is the first half of the story "The Gerbil" from the book Eve of Valor: 25 Tales from the writings of Lorenzo Samuel (me).
-A young girl accidently kills her pet gerbil, which event lying in the background determines the course of her life.
-I present to you the first half of the tale "The Gerbil."
+Here is the first third of the story "Philomena's Gift" from the book Eve of Valor: 25 Tales from the writings of Lorenzo Samuel (me).
+An assistant district attorney gets involved in supernatural events leading to new opportunities.
+In addition to her, a judge, an Arab businessman and a saint from the 3rd century share the story load.
+I present to you the 1st third of the tale "Philomena's Gift."
 Enjoy.

 Click button to sign up for blog.
 Copy URL and paste into your reader.